< Back to Previous

 It was difficult to begin with to take a route to Siena that required almost going to Florence and then turning south, but it was recommended by the Lucca tourist office.
 We added a few hours to the journey by visiting San Gimignano along the way.
 We got lost twice trying to stay on the back road to Siena through farmland and small towns; then got very, very lost wandering around the outskirts and catacombs of new Siena, looking for San Dominica.
 I was the one driving by then and, after committing a terrifying U-turn through the eye of a needle in traffic that had Lindy demanding an immediate change of driver (but I complained that it was her insistence I go in the wrong direction against my better judgment that necessitated the turn), I finally committed to following a football sign for the Stadio as per Rick Steves (a glyph of a ball with cartoon arc around it).

-It is a wonder that couples survive driving in foreign countries.
-It is also amazing that people (both of us two, for instance) feel they have a sense of direction and an axe to grind when totally lost in places they have never been: e.g. “it has to be that way.”
+It is a wonder that marriages survive driving in foreign countries.
+It is also amazing that people (both of us two, for instance) feel they have a sense of direction and an axe to grind when totally lost in places they have never been: e.g. “this has to be that way.”
 The thing that got us there in the end was the towering presence of San Domenica itself, allowing us to aim as if piloting a boat.
 The actual sequence of minor streets was somewhat random.
 We finally arrived at 6:30.

 Then I made my solo foray into the city, the afore-mentioned descent down dark alleys into interstices.
 It was an arduous trek.
 I was carrying a full backpack of laundry and the laptop over my shoulder, along networks of streets, some of the narrower ones virtually tunnels, finally to El Campo.
 I hastened down the ramp into it and found myself on a vast stone plaza formed by a circumference of buildings, so huge that the ground-floor restaurants with their sprawling outdoor dining areas around one sector of the unlit center seemed only a thin layer of light, flickering candles on the plaza’s corona.
 Yet all those people dining in so many adjacent establishments created a continuous clatter (glass and metal) and a din (multilingual).

 The streets of the old city are too small for traffic.
 They are not even one lane, but cars, vans, trucks, and buses plunge down them continually, meaning that you have to be constantly on the lookout and hug the wall.
 The allowable margin for not getting hit is not even close to what would be tolerable in the States.
-You almost get hit every time, but drivers have mastered speed and acuity and, though I am sure accidents occur, they are far fewer than the laws of physics and Murphy’s Law would suggest.
+You almost get hit every time, but drivers have mastered speed and acuity, and though I am sure accidents occur, they are far fewer than the laws of physics and Murphy’s Law would suggest.
 Operators have amazing aim for the speeds at which things are developing.
 In fact, “narrow” is the operative word for everything in Italy, at least having to do with streets and vehicles, either within small towns or on the autostradas and smaller superstradas.

 We had odd Italian dishes: goat cheese baked in sesame crusts and lamb fried in breaded cubes in carrot sauce.
 Then we hiked back amid lively crowds, people thinning out as we approached the church until the city was empty before the last burst of hoopla at restaurants just outside the gate.
 We were asleep by 10:30.